-The MC for the day is Julie McCrossin the well known Australian radio broadcaster, journalist, comedian, political commentator and activist for women's and gay rights
+The MC for the day was Julie McCrossin, the well known Australian radio broadcaster, journalist, comedian, political commentator and activist for women's and gay rights.

 Welcome to Country – Donna Ingram

 Conference Opening and launch of the NSW Branch of the Australian BPD Foundation – NSW Mental Health Commissioner John Feneley